Asymptotic Behavior of Degenerate Linear Kinetic Equations with Non-Isothermal Boundary Conditions: Abstract

 \section{Abstract}

-We study the degenerate linear Boltzmann equation inside a bounded domain with the Maxwell and the Cercignani-Lampis boundary conditions, two generalizations of the diffuse reflection, with variable temperature.
-This includes a model of relaxation towards a space-dependent steady state.
-For both boundary conditions, we prove for the first time the existence of a steady state and a rate of convergence towards it without assumptions on the temperature variations.
+We study the degenerate linear Boltzmann equation inside a bounded domain with a generalized diffuse reflection at the boundary and variable temperature, including the Maxwell boundary conditions with the wall Maxwellian or heavy-tailed reflection kernel and the Cercignani-Lampis boundary condition.
+Our abstract collisional setting applies to the linear BGK model, the relaxation towards a space-dependent steady state, and collision kernels with fat tails.
+We prove for the first time the existence of a steady state and a rate of convergence towards it without assumptions on the temperature variations.
 Our results for the Cercignani-Lampis boundary condition make also no hypotheses on the accommodation coefficients.
 The proven rate is exponential when a control condition on the degeneracy of the collision operator is satisfied, and only polynomial when this assumption is not met, in line with our previous results regarding the free-transport equation.
 We also provide a precise description of the different convergence rates, including lower bounds, when the steady state is bounded.
 Our method yields constructive constants.

 \blfootnote{\textit{2020 Mathematics Subject Classification:} 35B40, 35Q20 (82C40, 82D05).}